ohio

 Afternoon Adventure: The Tavern Club

 Happy December!
-I've just returned from a whirlwind trip home to Cleveland for Thanksgiving, and it was wonderful to see family and take long walks and eat lots of delicious (modern) food.
-Around the holidays we often reflect on the past--not only our recent past and childhoods, but the "family past," stories about my grandfather's… Continue reading Afternoon Adventure: The Tavern Club
+I’ve just returned from a whirlwind trip home to Cleveland for Thanksgiving, and it was wonderful to see family and take long walks and eat lots of delicious (modern) food.
+Around the holidays we often reflect on the… Continue reading

 Afternoon Adventure: Sabbathday Lake Shaker Village

 As a teenager I went to an all-girls school, one steeped in tradition and programs that recalled English prep schools.
 One of the big ones was chapel, where we heard guest speakers and senior speeches.
-Before the program began, we often sang a community song, with sheet music left on every other chair for students… Continue reading Afternoon Adventure: Sabbathday Lake Shaker Village
+Before the program began, we… Continue reading

 Brewing and distilling the old-fashioned way